Csson/p5-mojolicious-plugin-bootstraphelpers/README.md

 <div>
     <p>
-    An input group with a button dropdown appended.
-Note that <code>right</code> is manually applied.
+    An input group with a split button dropdown prepended.
     </p>
 </div>